[Thanks to Alex for today's game preview -yfbb]

 SG - Tony Allen - Fan favorite Tony Allen is actually averaging double digits in scoring for the first time in his career, at age 32!
 10.5 points per game, to go along with a career-best 2 steals and 2.4 assists, along with a very-good-for-his-size 4.2 rebounds.
 The fact that Allen has absolutely no jump shot has always limited his time on the floor, and that continues to be the case this season, as he is only logging 26.4 minutes a night (which is, amazingly, the most minutes he has ever averaged aside from last season).
 It's too bad, because, at 6'4" and 213 lbs., Allen is fun as fuck to watch at his position, a great, scrappy guard who is probably still one of the best wing defenders in the league.

-SF – Tayshaun Prince – I never liked last season's Rudy Gay trade.
+SF - Tayshaun Prince - I still don't like last season's Rudy Gay trade that essentially flipped Gay for Prince and some money.
 Not because they moved Rudy Gay, which was clearly the right thing to do (look at how quickly the Raptors improved after they traded him THIS season), but because they didn't get enough back.
 2012-13 Tayshaun Prince was probably a half-decade removed from his sick Reggie Miller-blocking prime, and his abilities have only atrophied since then.
 Yes, he may have been a better fit than Rudy Gay on the Grizzlies' offense but, well, who isn't?
 He is not an elite three-point shooter, and in today's NBA, it's integral to have at least one starter that knocks down treys at a high level.
 Especially since Tony Allen is a great wing defender, nabbing a second defense-first wing (who is no longer elite on that end of the floor, either, having lost a few steps at 33) like Prince should not have been the team's priority.
 Oh well.
 Now he's one of the worst starters at his position in the NBA.

 PF - Zach Randolph - I have some personal bias here because Z-Bo is one of my favorite players in the NBA.
 That being said, I think he is still pretty much worth his contract, averaging 17 points and 10 boards right now.
 At 6'9" and 253, Randolph can get positioning down low against pretty much any other 4 in the NBA on both offense and defense.
 His biggest detriment is the fact that he really cannot play much full-court basketball at all.
 Although, in the playoffs, that hardly matters.
 He is going to obliterate Boozer/Gibson tonight.
 I really, really wish he was on the Bulls instead of 'Los.